 Il Trovatore by Verdi may not count.
 This is more your love story plot.
 A count loves Leonora, one of his subjects who would actually make a suitable mate.
 The count frowns and looks unhappy all the time.
 She instead loves a gypsy who sings love songs to her.
 The count doesn't get his way and kills them.
 Everyone dies.
 I'm not sure if this fits the MeToo scenario.
 We can't go around requiring people to die to avoid sex.

-Le Nozze di Figaro by Mozart involves a married count who was the hero of a previous opera but now has lost interest in his wife.
+Le Nozze di Figaro by Mozart involves a married count who was the hero of another opera earlier in his life, but now has lost interest in his wife.
 She expected happily ever after but instead got this.
 His current interest is in one of his wife's servants, Susanna.
 This is sort of a Downton Abbey plot.
 In Downton Abbey one of the daughters is interested in and marries the chauffeur.
 In Nozze Susanna is engaged to the Count's valet, Figaro.
 The count has two kinds of power in this situation: he can deny them the right to marry at all and/or he can revive the ancient right of the Lord to sleep with the bride of a servant.
 The women plot against him and win in the end.
 Everyone lives happily ever after at last.
 This is a successful thwarting of the MeToo scenario.

 Der Rosenkavalier by Richard Strauss involves a father with money wanting to acquire a royal title by marrying his daughter to a baron.
 Someone not part of either side of this transaction, Octavian, intervenes to prevent the marriage.
 He could not accomplish this without the help of his girlfriend The Marschallin.
 Again we may presume a happy ending.
 It seems that Count Octavian will marry the heiress instead of the baron.
 This is another instance of exploitation thwarted.